-Costs include both direct expenses and the indirect cost of management's time which may be focused on strategic alternatives instead of oversight of our current business strategy and day-to-day operations.
-In addition, these costs of evaluating new business strategies have been and may continue to be significant and there can be no assurance that we will consummate a transaction or if consummated, that it will be successful.
-Primarily during the fourth quarter of 2011, we expensed \$778,000 in costs associated with exploring strategic alternatives.
-As of March 5, 2012, we have expensed an additional \$510,000 related to potential strategic alternatives.
-As a result, our results of operations were negatively impacted during these periods.
+Costs include both direct expenses and the indirect cost of management's time which may be focused on strategic initiatives instead of oversight of our current business strategy and day-to-day operations.
+In addition, these costs of evaluating new business initiatives have been and may continue to be significant.

-Costs incurred in conjunction with the evaluation of strategic alternatives and/or uncertain prospects may have a material adverse effect on our financial condition, results of operation and value of our common shares.
-The market price of our shares could be volatile as strategies are explored.
+Costs incurred in conjunction with the evaluation of strategic initiatives and/or uncertain prospects may have a material adverse effect on our financial condition, results of operation and value of our common shares.
+The market price of our shares could be volatile as initiatives are explored.

-Our Board of Trust Managers may change operating policies and strategies without shareholder approval or prior notice and such change could harm our business and results of operations and the value of our common shares.
+Our Board of Trust Managers ("Board") may change operating policies and strategies without shareholder approval or prior notice and such change could harm our business and results of operations and the value of our common shares.

-Our Board of Trust Managers has the authority to modify or waive our current operating policies and strategies without prior notice and without shareholder approval.
+Our Board has the authority to modify or waive our current operating policies and strategies without prior notice and without shareholder approval.
 We cannot predict the effect any changes to our current operating policies and strategies would have on our business, operating results and value of our common shares; however, the effect could be adverse.